 The doors to the world of the wild Self are few but precious.
 If you have a deep scar, that is a door, if you have an old, old story, that is a door.
 If you love the sky and the water so much you almost cannot bear it, that is a door.
 If you yearn for a deeper life, a full life, a sane life, that is a door. ~ Clarissa Pinkola Estés

-See part one of this story here
+See part three of this story here

 featured image by Christian Schloe